leonlj/CustomSpeechExample/README.md

   Hello McTWO hello mike two

-关于数据类型可以参考 - <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-customize-speech-models" target="_blank">如何创建自定义语音模型</a> 和 <a href="https://docs.microsoft.com/zh-cn/azure/cognitive-services/Speech-Service/how-to-customize-language-model" target="_blank">如何创建自定义语言模型</a>了解更多
+About data type, please refer to <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-customize-speech-models" target="_blank">Create a custom acoustic model</a>, <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/Speech-Service/how-to-customize-language-model" target="_blank">Create a custom language model</a> and <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/Speech-Service/how-to-customize-pronunciation" target="_blank">Enable custom pronunciation</a>

-### 上传Dataset：
+### Upload Dataset：

-进入<a href="https://cris.ai" target="_blank"> Custom Speech Service Portal</a> 选择"Adaptation Data"
+In <a href="https://cris.ai" target="_blank"> Custom Speech Service Portal</a> select "Adaptation Data"
 ![crisPortal](images/crisPortal.jpg)

-将准备好的Acoustic data，Language 和 Pronunciation data 上传（Import）到相应的Dataset 里
+Upload your Acoustic data，Language and Pronunciation data, to corresponding Dataset
 ![crisPortal](images/crisPortalDataset.jpg)

-在Import Acoustic Data 里将Transcriptions 和 Audio file 上传，然后，把Language 和 Pronunciation Data 上传。 **如果，您的场景中没有Acoustic 定制化寻求可以不用上传数据，可以根据您的场景选择相应的训练和测试数据**
+Upload Transcriptions and Audio file in "Import Acoustic Data", then upload the Language and Pronunciation Data. **If there isn't the requirement of acoustic recogniztion in your scenarios, you don't need to upload acoustic data.
+You can select the corresponding training and test data according to your scenario.**

-### 创建模型(Models)：
+### Create Models：
-您可以选择创建Acoustic Model 或者Language Model。从Custom Speech的下拉菜单里选择Acoustic Models，在页面里选择"Create New"，在这里您可以选择自己的训练Acoustic Data。在Accuracy Testing 选项里，如果您有训练好的Language Model和Test Acoustic Data，您可以勾选上，进行测试。 如果没有请忽略。
+You can choose to create an Acoustic Model or a Language Model.
+Select Acoustic Models from the Custom Speech drop-down menu and select "Create New" on the page, where you can choose your own training Acoustic Data.
+In the Accuracy Testing option, if you have a trained Language Model and Test Acoustic Data, you can select it and test it.
+If not, please ignore it.
 ![crisAcousticModel](images/crisAcousticModel.jpg)

-创建Language Model，从Custom Speech的下拉菜单里选择Language Models，在页面里选择"Create New"，在这里您可以选择自己的训练Language Data 和 Pronunciation Data。在Accuracy Testing 选项里，如果您有训练好的Acoustic Model和Test Acoustic Data，您可以勾选上，进行测试。 如果没有请忽略。
+To create the Language Model, select Language Models from the Custom Speech drop-down menu and select "Create New" on the page, where you can choose your own training Language Data and Pronunciation Data.
+In the Accuracy Testing option, if you have a trained Acoustic Model and Test Acoustic Data, you can select it and test it.
+If not, please ignore it.
 ![crisLanguageModel](images/crisLanguageModel.jpg)

-如果训练Status 是Failed， 请检查训练数据类型是否符合要求，比如，Audio File 是否wave mono，bitrate 等。您可以从"Accuracy Test Results"创建新的Accuracy Test，同时，也可以查询之前的测试结果。
+If the training result is failed, please check if the training data formats meet the requirements.
+For example: check if Audio File is wave mono，check bitrate value.
+You can create a new Accuracy Test from "Accuracy Test Results" and also check previous test results.

-### 部署模型生成 Endpoint：
+### Deployment model and generate Endpoint：
-当模型训练好后，就可以生成自己的Custom Speech Endpoints。从Custom Speech的下拉菜单里选择"Endpoints"，在页面里选择"Create New" 您可以将训练好的Acoustic Model 和 Language Model 都选上，也可以选择特定Acoustic 或者 Language Model。 这里"Universal" 代表通用（标准）Speech Model。
+After models are ready, you can create your own Custom Speech Endpoints.
+Select "Endpoints" from the Custom Speech drop-down menu and select "Create New" from the page.
+You can select both the trained Acoustic Model and the Language Model, or you can select a specific Acoustic or Language Model.
  ![endpoint](images/endpoint.jpg)

- 部署完成以后，可以通过"Detail" 选项查看具体Endpoint ID，Subscription Key，REST API，WSS link 等。 通过API，您就可以直接调用您自己Custom Speech 模型。
+ After the deployment is completed, you can find the specific Endpoint ID, Subscription Key, REST API, WSS link, etc. through the "Detail" option.
+With the Rest API, you can consume your own Custom Speech model directly
  ![endpoint2](images/endpoint2.jpg)

- 在Endpoint 页面里，您也可以直接上传一个wave 文件快速验证您的模型状态
+ In the Endpoint page, you can also directly upload a wave file to quickly test with your model.
  ![endpoint3](images/endpoint3.jpg)

-### 在App里使用Custom Speech Model：
+### Use Custom Speech Model in application：
-您的自定义语音模型训练好后，就可以集成在自己的应用里了。 您可以通过REST API， Websocket API 进行访问。 其实，Custom Speech Moduel API 比通用的Speech Service 就多了一个 Deployment ID (a.k.a Endpoint ID)，所以，您可以使用之前的Speech SDK，但是进行稍微的改动就行。
+Once your custom speech model is ready, you can use it in your applications.
+You can access it through the REST API and the Websocket API.
+In face, comparing with general Speech Service API, there is one more parameter - Deployment ID (a.k.a Endpoint ID) Custom Speech model API, so you can use the Speech SDK with small changes.

-这里我们用一个Windows App 的例子进行Custom Speech Model 在应用中的集成。 首先，我们将标准Speech 服务里的subscription key 输入到function - RecognitionWithMicrophoneAsync
+In this example, let's use Custom Speech Model API in a Windows App.
+Firstly, put the subscription key of Speech Service to function - RecognitionWithMicrophoneAsync

     var factory = SpeechFactory.FromSubscription("YourSubscriptionKey", "YourServiceRegion");

-然后，配置Custom Speech Moduel.在Function - RecognitionUsingCustomizedModelAsync 除了配置subscriptionKey 以外，还要配置DeploymentID，就是Endpoint ID
+Secondly，we need to configure the parameter of Custom Speech Model.
+In Function - RecognitionUsingCustomizedModelAsync besides setting subscriptionKey，we set DeploymentID (a.k.a Endpoint ID）

     // Replace with the CRIS deployment id of your customized model. recognizer.DeploymentId = "YourDeploymentId";

-编译和运行后，输入1 是标准的Speech service， 输入4 是用Custom Speech Endpoint。下面是对于一个词Mctwo 不同的识别结果
+After compiling, run the app, Option 1 for general Speech Service, Option 4 for using Custom Speech Endpoint.
+The following is a different recognition result for same word "Mctwo"
 ![test](images/test.jpg)

-这个Windows App 实例代码可以在目录crisWinAppDemo里找到，也可以访问<a href="https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/Windows/csharp_samples" target="_blank">link</a>
+This Windows App sample code can be found in the folder "crisWinAppDemo" and please also refer to <a href="https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/Windows/csharp_samples" target="_blank">link</a>

-## 参考
+## References

-**自定义语音识别服务 (Custom Speech Service)**
+**Custom Speech Service**

-* 自定义语音识别服务 (Custom Speech Service) <a href="https://cris.ai/" target="_blank">Portal</a>
+* Custom Speech Service <a href="https://cris.ai/" target="_blank">Portal</a>
-* 自定义语音识别服务 (Custom Speech Service)文档 <a href="https://docs.microsoft.com/zh-cn/azure/cognitive-services/speech-service/how-to-customize-speech-models" target="_blank">链接</a>
+* Custom Speech Service Document <a href="https://docs.microsoft.com/zh-cn/azure/cognitive-services/speech-service/how-to-customize-speech-models" target="_blank">Link</a>
-* 自定义语音识别服务(Custom Speech Service) Windows App 例子 <a href="https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/Windows/csharp_samples" target="_blank">链接</a>
+* Custom Speech Service Windows App <a href="https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/samples/csharp/dotnetcore/console" target="_blank">Link</a>